 The notation of “W” will be made on the transcript for students who withdraw from any class.

 Administrative Withdrawal (AW)

 Students will be administratively withdrawn from any class in which they are enrolled and have not attended during the first two weeks of the semester.
-Administrative withdrawals will occur at the beginning of the 3rd week of classes at zero percent refund (or during the first 20 percent of a flexibly scheduled class).
-A grade of an AW will be issued.
+Administrative withdrawals will occur at the beginning of the 3rd week of classes at 50 percent refund (or during the first 20 percent of a flexibly scheduled class).
+A grade of an "AW" will be issued.

 Not Available (NA)

 The notation of “NA” will be made to indicate that no grade is available from the instructor.
 When the instructor submits the grade, the “NA” grade will be changed to the appropriate letter grade.

 When a course is repeated, the best/highest grade earned will be used for the purpose of calculating the student's cumulative point average.
 All grade attempts will remain on the transcript.
 Repeated courses are treated in different ways by colleges to which a student might transfer.
 Students should check with these colleges to understand fully how repeated courses will be treated on the transcript.

-Students receiving financial aid should check with the Financial Aid Office to determine if a repeated course is aid eligible.
+Students receiving financial aid should check with Lakeland's Financial Aid Office to determine if a repeated course is aid eligible.